kary-ajrj/terraform-environments/README.md

 # terraform-environments
-- This deploys EC2 instances to two environments.
+- This deploys EC2 instance with a security group.
+- It uses modules to allow deployment to two different environments.